The Best Paleo Snacks for Skiing & Other Outdoor Sports

 Nuts

-Nut butter, which can be found in individually wrapped pouches, are also convenient.
-Or try homemade Paleo hummus made from cauliflower and tahini.
+Nut butters, which can be found in individually wrapped pouches, are also convenient.
+Or bring homemade Paleo hummus made with roasted beets and pine nuts.

 Here’s another way to take advantage of winter’s natural refrigeration: Pack cooked veggies.
 In winter, herby roasted root vegetables such as beets, sweet potatoes, turnips, and carrots usually stay soft and still taste wonderful cold.
 Fresh fruits remain an outdoor staple (though keep in mind they’re heavier than the dried stuff); we lean toward seasonal treats such as mandarin oranges and pomegranate seeds in the winter.